 The Rat is Caught on Something

-The rat is stuck because part of it (tail, claws, etc.) has snagged on a part of the trap.
+The rat is stuck because part of it (tail, claws, etc.) has snagged on the trap part.

 The Rat Has Not Been There Long